Extract Text Using Text Device

 File.WriteAllText(dataDir, builder.ToString());

-Console.WriteLine("\nText extracted successfully using text device from page of PDF Document.\nFile saved at " + dataDir);
+Console.WriteLine("\nText extracted successfully from PDF document.\nFile saved at " + dataDir);

 Conclusion